 ASA’s school culture of respect, inclusion, and strong relationships is a foundation on which the school thrives.
 Like any strong culture, we reinforce values, beliefs, processes and procedures that support our culture and keep our students safe.
 It is important for everyone – parents and students- to support the rules and norms that support the environment we have carefully fostered.
 Especially important is student safety during drop-off and pick-up times, and we appreciate everyone working together to keep our young people safe.

-We have limited space for dropping off and picking up students and have devised a system to keep students safe and traffic moving efficiently.
-Please review the map of our drop-off/pick-up procedure.
+We are aware of our limited space for dropping off and picking up students and have devised a system to keep students safe and traffic moving efficiently.

 General Statement on Attendance